0819YUXIN/5809GROUP5/README.md

 1、Generation of line graphs of precipitation changes in the Great Barrier Reef marine area (2012-2022)
 2、Generation of line graphs of temperature change in the Great Barrier Reef sea area (2012-2022)
 3、Generate a graph of the distribution of phosphorus（Organic form and inorganic form）concentrations in Great Barrier Reef water
-4、Changes in other essential elements of the Great Barrier Reef (comparison with data related to phosphorus)
+4、Changes in other essential elements（nitrogen） of the Great Barrier Reef (comparison with data related to phosphorus)
 ---For one option